BonsaiAI/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

   -h, --help  Show this message and exit.
 ```

-`bonsai -a configure` sets up authentication between you (as a user) and the server.
+`bonsai configure` sets up authentication between you (as a user) and the server.
 This enables the server to verify your access to write Inkling code to a specific BRAIN.

 The first time that you use this command, you will see a command prompt [as below][1]: